43 Game theory exercises

 43.3 Investment

 Linda is looking for investment opportunities.
-She identifies a promising crypto-based start-up created by an Marco.
+She identifies a promising crypto-based start-up created by Marco.
 Marco is looking for seed funding.

 Linda can invest $10.